neuecc/ZeroFormatter/README.md

 WireFormat Specification
 ---
-All formats are always represented in little-endian. eager-evaluation is deserialized before access field. lazy-evaluation is delayed deserialize timing until property field.
+All formats are represented in little endian.
+There are two lengths of binary, fixed-length and variable-length, which affect the `List Format`.

-**Fixed Length Format**
+**Primitive Format**

-Fixed Length formats is eager evaluation.
+Primitive format is fixed-length(except string), eager-evaluation.
 C# `Enum` is serialized there underlying type.
 DateTime, DateTimeOffset is serialized UniversalTime and serialized format is same as Protocol Buffers's [timestamp.proto](https://github.com/google/protobuf/blob/master/src/google/protobuf/timestamp.proto).

 | Type | Layout |
 | ---- | ------ |